VanMath

 Data Source: Fuel prices are sourced from MBIE Weekly Fuel Price Monitoring.
 Vehicle specifications are estimates based on market averages.

-Understanding New Zealand Road User Charges (RUC)
+Understanding New Zealand Road User Charges (RUC) in 2026

 Unlike many other countries, New Zealand taxes diesel vehicles separately through Road User Charges (RUC).
 Petrol is taxed at the pump, but diesel is not.
 If you rent a diesel campervan, you (or your rental company) must pay this tax based on the distance you drive.
 As of 2026, rental companies typically charge between $0.08 and $0.09 per kilometer.
 This hidden cost can add hundreds of dollars to your trip, often making a seemingly cheaper diesel rental more expensive than a petrol alternative.